Private Law

 - class discussions

-Evaluation will be based upon the course objectives and will be carried out in accordance with Douglas College policies.
-The instructor will provide a written course outline with specific evaluation criteria at the beginning of the course.
+Assessment will be based on course objectives and will be carried out in accordance with the Douglas College Evaluation Policy.
+An evaluation schedule will be provided at the beginning of the course.
+This is a graded course.
 Evaluation will be based upon the following:

 - Exams